Flying Pregnant: A Birth Tourism Guide For Expecting Mothers

 If you were adopted before September 1, 2006, you may have acquired Norwegian citizenship at the time of your adoption or after submitting a notification or application.

-If you haven’t become a Norwegian citizen yet and are under 18, you may do so immediately by submitting a notification or application.
+If you are under 18 and haven’t become a Norwegian citizen yet, you may do so immediately by submitting a notification or application.

 Even though surrogacy is illegal in Norway, some people pursue surrogacy arrangements with women from other countries where it is permitted.
 Surrogacy involves a woman, known as a surrogate mother, carrying and delivering a child for someone else.